-Because the mediator helps the parties come up with their own ideas for resolving their problems, the parties are able to control the outcome of the dispute resolution.
+Because the mediator helps the parties come up with their own ideas for resolving their dispute, the parties are able to control the resolution.
 The parties can establish better relationships through the improved communication and constructive problem solving that is part of the mediation process.
 Mediation saves time, money and judicial resources.
 Because the parties have crafted a solution that is acceptable to them, there is also a higher degree of compliance achieved through mediation.